SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ---

+On this project I decided to revisit the concept of the Ruby-Sinatra Task-Process Log project, where a user could describe their small business by defining both the business processes of the company and the jobs at the company and relate them by tasks assignment.

+But in this new React version instead of building a Process , we use a Project model.

+I am interested in these tools because to me having a defined and organised set of tasks is very valuable when performing complex activities at work.

-On this project I decided to revisit the concept of the Sinatra Task-Process Log project but instead of building a Process model, use a Project model.
-As well as using a React front end and Rails backend to acheive a nimble prototype web app.
+On the technical side,  I built a React front end and Rails backend to acheive a nimble prototype web app.
 Some of the highlights of this prototype include rebuilding a has many to has many relationship "schema" in Redux, using React libraries to make the front end look crisp, and being able to have a running and deployed prototype Rails API with a few CLI commands.

 ## React for Style